 In readiness for its new term, the BID has appointed three Business Hosts – Julie Fox, Rachael Miller and Alice Stanley – whose job it is to welcome visitors and new businesses to the town centre and help grow the BID’s calendar of social events, expos, business clubs and awards.

 Working between the hours of 9am-5.30pm, Monday to Saturday, the Business Hosts are being described as the ‘eyes and ears’ of the town centre.

 Melanie Palmer, CEO Solihull BID, said: “Our new team reflects the needs of our businesses.
 The original Town Host role needed to be separated out to ensure the crime deterrent aspect is strengthened reinforcing the message that Solihull has zero tolerance for crime and anti-social behaviour.

 “We also recognised that the business engagement aspect of the original town host role should have a more focused approach and our new Business Hosts have already been hailed a success with superb feedback from our businesses.”

-Supporting the Business Hosts are two first aid trained and SIA badged Street Wardens – Jason Scott and Amy Morris – who bring experience in deterring business crime, shoplifting and anti-social behaviour.
+Supporting the Business Hosts are two first aid trained and SIA badged Street Wardens – Jason and Amy – who bring experience in deterring business crime, shoplifting and anti-social behaviour.
 The team will also be strengthened further as the recruitment for a third Street Warden is under way.
 Working on a rolling rota of coverage, they will help train BID member businesses to help them become more efficient in stock loss prevention and identifying criminal and anti-social activity.